 Balancing Daily Activities with Dietary Intake

-Combine sensible sun habits with smart food choices.
-Try eating lunch outside or taking short walking breaks during your workday.
+Combine sensible sun habits with smart food choices — try eating lunch outside or taking short walking breaks to build regular sunlight into your day.
+Incorporate outdoor exercise where possible, as even small changes add up quickly.

 Special Considerations and Risk Factors